spearwolf/shadow-objects/README.md

 # shadow-objects

-*the slightly different component framework*
+A view-decoupled component framework for games and other complex in-browser applications.

+> [!WARNING]
-> A highly experimental component framework that is slowly maturing and getting its own mono repo as a new home.
+> A highly experimental component framework that is slowly maturing.
 ## Introduction 👀

 The components are generated within the main document of the browser.